S3 EP7: Emma Doran

 Right, so run by kids.
 There's no adults at all.

-And it was that thing of they were looking for his name on the list and they couldn't find it because
+Or, and he was like, No, I was like, Okay, and it was that thing of they were looking for his name on the list and they couldn't find it because they're kids.

 And then I was like, No, they're kids.
 That's where they can't find the name.